stplasim/DBN-Compiler/README.md

 ---

+The APaper works basically like the normal Paper Keyword with the difference that APaper (Advanced Paper) gives the possibility to change the page size.
+Currently only grayscales are supported.
+APaper expects three parameters.

+> APaper `color` `width` `height`

+---

 Pen creates the pen to draw with.
 Only one parameter is expected.
 This changes the color of the sheet.
 Currently only grayscale is supported.

 > Pen `value`

 ---

-Line draws a line.
+The APan gives the possibility to change the colour of the line.
+APen expects three parameters from 0 to 100

+> APen `Red` `Green` `Blue`

+---

 Line expects four parameters which represent X and Y of the two endings.

 > Line `x1` `y1` `x2` `y2`

+---

+Circle expects three parameters.
+Two for the positions X and Y and one for the radius.
+I don't think I need to explain what is does.

+> Circle `x` `y` `r`

+---

+Ellipse expects four parameters.

+> Ellipse `cx` `cy` `rx` `ry`

 ---